We're an affiliate

 4. Have scheduled training sessions with your dogs

 You need to review your training sessions with your dogs.
-Have a scheduled time each day for making the dog learn good habits and unlearn the unwanted ones.
+Have a scheduled time each day to make the dog learn good habits and unlearn the unwanted ones.

 You also need to have a way of measuring your dogs’ progress in the training sessions.